- Aged Care

-Community Therapy provides mobile Dietitian services to older adults and people living with disabilities in the comfort of their home.
+Community Therapy provides mobile Dietitian services to people living with disabilities and older adults in the comfort of their home.
 We partner with home care providers, NDIS providers and residential aged care facilities.

 We are NDIS registered providers and were certified by SAI Global.